 “Oh dear, I don’t want to be near that…”

-Do what’s right for the situation, and if you’re really not sure, ask audience members for their feedback afterwards.
+Do what’s right for the situation, and if you’re really not sure, ask audience members for their feedback during and afterwards.

 Lots can be said here, but to begin with, I’d suggest the following:

 a) start with all tone controls (low, mid, high) set to even, zero, “U,” or the midway point.
 You can make subtle adjustments from there, if needed.

 b) bring your main or “master” volume up slowly toward the midway point.
 Same for the gain and volume controls on each channel

 c) get to know the basics of a graphic equalizer if your mixer has one

 The nine-band graphic equalizer pictured below is pretty typical of what you’ll find on smaller mixers.
 The sliders on the left side represent the lower frequencies (“low end” or bass), those on the right represent the higher frequencies (“high end” or treble), and those in the middle are your midrange.